 After a series of military coups in 1987, 2000 and 2006, followed by military rule, thousands of Indo-Fijians migrated to New Zealand to escape discrimination and economic hardship.
 The population of Pacific Islanders in New Zealand had reached 266,000 by 2006.
 About half were from Western Samoa, although a clear majority of those had been born in New Zealand.

-From 2007 the Recognised Seasonal Employer scheme allowed accredited employers to bring workers to New Zealand on seven-month permits to work in the viticulture and horticulture industries when no New Zealanders were available.
+From 2007 the Recognised Seasonal Employer (RSE) scheme allowed accredited employers to bring workers to New Zealand on seven-month permits to work in the viticulture and horticulture industries when no New Zealanders were available.
 The first large group to take advantage of this scheme was 1,600 workers from Vanuatu.
 By 2020 the RSE quota had nearly tripled to 13,000 workers per season, and the number of countries involved had increased from three to nine.
 Vanuatu still provided the most workers (about 4,000).

 In 2007 annual remittances from Samoans in New Zealand amounted to about $80 million, Tongans $55 million, and Tuvaluans $1 million.
 Cook Islanders’ remittances, which were around $5 million each year in the 1980s, had fallen to around $1.5 million a year.
 In total, remittance flows from New Zealand to the Pacific Islands in 2007 were around $140 million, compared with aid of $180 million and New Zealand imports from the Pacific Islands of $170 million.
 For both Samoa and Tonga, income from remittances greatly exceeded that from imports and aid.